 From a Zen perspective, there may be some new practitioner out there who is wondering about Zen as a possible path to discovery.
 It may be a good fit.
 It might not.
 But I feel a great gratitude to working with a master in this practice, and so I think it is important to say that some of these concepts like “ishin denshin” are a very normal part of Japanese thinking, and not just Zen.

 I write this post to state that this type of thing is real and that it happens.
 I fear that this type of learning is not very common these days.
 And I fear that some of these terms are lost in translation.
-Someone might reduce this to some form of quackery or fantastic thinking, when is is the exact opposite of what I am attempting to communicate.
+Someone might reduce this to some form of quackery or fantastic thinking, when that is the exact opposite of what I am attempting to communicate.
 So, if this interests you, or somehow rings true for you don’t let anyone tell you it is impossible.
 I’m thinking of my ten year old self walking through the woods around my home as a child.
 I’m telling him to go for it.
 You can do it.
 Please discover this!